 In 2015, the Office for Civil Rights reported that there was a combined loss of over 112 million records from health care data breaches.
-The Office of Personal Management also reported in 2015 that the sensitive information was stolen of over 21.5 million current, former, and prospective federal employees and contractors.
+The Office of Personnel Management also reported in 2015 that sensitive information was stolen from over 21.5 million current, former, and prospective federal employees, and contractors.

 Do you proactively work on enhancing your security?

 Just like many other aspects of your business, security is an active and ever-changing entity.
-It needs constant attention and support, otherwise you risk leaving your business vulnerable to attack.
-Conducting regular security assessments and staying aware of current threats are necessary provisions to ensure your security measures are fully protecting your business.
+It needs constant attention and support, otherwise, you risk leaving your business vulnerable to attack.
+Conducting regular security assessments and staying aware of current threats are necessary provisions to prevent data breaches and ensure your security measures are fully protecting your business.

 Another increasingly important security level to continually enhance is your staff.
-Hackers are utilizing techniques to exploit business through their employees, such as advanced spear phishing schemes (emails from familiar contacts designed to gather sensitive information) and social engineering (well-disguised tactics designed to breach security protocols).
-By creating and implementing a security policy as well as conducting regular security training, you can stay ahead of potential threats targeted towards your employees.
+Hackers are utilizing techniques to exploit business through their employees, such as advanced spear-phishing schemes (emails from familiar contacts designed to gather sensitive information) and social engineering (well-disguised tactics designed to breach security protocols).
+By creating and implementing adaptive security architecture and security policies as well as conducting regular security training, you can stay ahead of potential threats targeted toward your employees.

 Do you have systems in place to protect against attacks?